Daferia/walk-haven-scroll/README.md

 + Simple and well styled form for General Enquiries, Volunteering and Complaints

-+ added a video to the end on the contact section as i found that it added a good send off to mark the end of the contact section.
++ added a video to the end on the contact section as I found that it added a good send off to mark the end of the contact section.

 ### Footer